 In another example, a movie theatre will consider cable television and DVD’s as its indirect competitors.
 This is because people might not be visiting theatres when they can watch the same movie at home.

 In case of indirect competition, your strategy should be to give offers and conduct promotions so that the customer does not ignore you.
 In above savings account example, bankers can increase the percentage returns on opening savings account with them (Like Kotak Mahindra has done) and thereby attract more customers.
-Similarly, the movie theatre can give promotional offers of free popcorn, show classic movies, or do some promotional activity to attract customers to the movie theatre.
+Similarly, to compete against the indirect competition or competitors the movie theatre can give promotional offers of free popcorn, show classic movies, or do some promotional activity to attract customers to the movie theatre.
 Such activities help in tackling the indirect type of competition.

 This phenomenon is observed when instead of buying your service or your product, customer chooses to purchase something else altogether.
 This type of competition involves business entities which do not exist in the typical frame of mind of customers.
 Tackling such competitors is very difficult because it is completely in the hand of the customers.